mangila/pokedex-java/README.md

 * GraalVM for playing around with the Native images in backstage module
 * Minikube for playing around with the k8s deployment
 * Golang SDK - to play around with image-converter in backstage module
-* Protocol buffer compiler on host machine - to compile proto for Golang - The java maven has is it embedded
+* Protocol buffer compiler on host machine - to compile proto for Golang

 ## api